DIPlib/diplib/INSTALL_documentation.md

 Finally, install *LaTeX*.
 Ubuntu has a *LaTeX* package, but we recommend [*TeX Live*](https://tug.org/texlive/).
-There is a version of *TeX Live* specifically packaged for macOS, but that just adds some macOS-specific GUI tools; it is perfectly fine to use the Unix installation instructions.
+There is a version of *TeX Live* specifically packaged for macOS, but that just adds some macOS-specific GUI tools; it is perfectly fine to use the Unix installation instructions on macOS.

 First, download [`install-tl-unx.tar.gz`](http://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz),
 for example to `~/tmp/`.
 Extract its contents (`tar xzf install-tl-unx.tar.gz`), then navigate into the